 Our Mission.

-A Dose of Grief aims to change the culture around death, grief and bereavement through educating and inspiring the next generation of healthcare professionals.
+A Dose of Grief seeks to transform the culture of medicine around death and dying through advocacy, education, and compassionate support for the next generation of healthcare professionals.

 Our Values.